harveyt/harveyt.github.io/_posts/2015-02-07-houston-we-have-an-error.markdown

 * This variable records any errors from any system call and for some C library functions.
 * It has well defined values such as `ENOMEM` (out of memory).
-* Provides routines like `strerror(errno)` to convert the error index into a human string for error messages.
+* Provides routines like `strerror(errno)` to convert the error index into a human readable string for error messages.

-A more suitable return value might be an error string or even `Error` class that describes the problem, however we then run into the [Semipredicate Problem]; `printf()` wants to return either the number of bytes written (and `int`) or an error.
+A more suitable return value might be an error string or even `Error` class that describes the problem, however we then run into the [Semipredicate Problem]; `printf()` wants to return either the number of bytes written (an `int`) or an error.
 The designers of the C library choose to use `int` for simplicitly.

 Interestingly this design decision is highlighted more by the `int